wp-plugins/responsive-menu/readme.txt

 * Added Choice to Ignore Clicks on Ancestor Links
 * Added Choice to Close Menu Automatically on Page Clicks
 * Added Top and Bottom Slide Options
+* Added Option to set a Maximum Width for the menu

 = 1.9 (5th Apr 2014) =